prometheus/docs/content/docs/introduction/faq.md

 front of Prometheus.
 See, for example [Adding Basic Auth to Prometheus with Nginx](https://www.robustperception.io/adding-basic-auth-to-prometheus-with-nginx/).

-NOTE: **Note:** This applies only to inbound connections.
+This applies only to inbound connections.
 Prometheus does support [scraping TLS- and auth-enabled targets](/docs/operating/configuration/#%3Cscrape_config%3E), and other Prometheus components that create outbound connections have similar support.